tosinchukwu/Airdrop-Farming-2025/Testnet How To/Union-Transaction-Route.md

 - https://docs.metamask.io/developer-tools/faucet/

-You can also buy Sepolia ETH from: testnetbridge.com/sepolia if you need a lot.
+You can also buy Sepolia ETH from: [Testnet Bridge](https://testnetbridge.com/sepolia) if you need a lot.

  Now let’s get started: